Program and Speakers

 BIO »Andrew’s background is in the health sector where he has held roles in transformation, strategy, human resources and change management.
 He first got involved with Homecare Medical to develop our telehealth and mHealth strategy and is now fully on board as Homecare Medical first CEO.
 In this strategic and operational leadership role Andrew is responsible for realising the vision the Government and Homecare Medical have for the new national telehealth service; Andrew is playing a key role – first ‘leading the ‘transition’ team to get us to ‘go live and from then, when it is fully integrated to Homecare Medical.
 He is focussed on expanding the capacity and reach of health, wellness and counselling services to enable all New Zealanders to access quality care and support within their community in a way that is relevant to them personally.
 He is also responsible for ensuring Homecare Medical continues to be a trusted service, seamlessly connecting people with the right care and support, at the right time, in the right place through an integrated, multi-channel, 24/7 virtual service.
 Before joining Homecare Medical Andrew had a strategic leadership role with Vigil Monitoring who specialise in real-time health monitoring technology.
 Andrew worked with Vigil’s partners to deliver solutions to the market.
 Prior to this, Andrew was responsible for planning, service development and transformation for St John.
 In this role he led the development of the first national plan for the ambulance service including health sector engagement.

-Beyond the Horizon – Where to for virtual care technology and models of care
+Beyond the horizon: Where to for virtual care technology and models of care

 MATIU IS A NURSE PRACTITIONER who takes his passion for creative innovation to the next level – as a patient experience consultant co-designing with patients.
 He is a member of Better Care Victoria’s Emerging Leaders Clinical Advisory Committee who advise on innovation and embedding cultural change in the health sector.

-Experience Design Lead
+Design Intergration Lead

-RSL Care & RDNS
+RSL Care and RDNS (Royal District Nursing Service)

 The Australian E-Health Research